waitinfuture/odps/intl.en-US/User Guide/Common commands/Functions operations.md

 This article explains how to use common commands to operate functions in the MaxCompute client.

 You can also operate functions using the visualized online data development tools in DataWorks.
-For more information, see [Function Management](../../../../../intl.en-US/User Guide/Data management/Create a table.md#).
+For more information, see [Function Management](../../../../../reseller.en-US/User Guide/Data management/Create a table.md#).

 ## Create a Function {#section_rrq_12f_vdb .section}

 **Command format:**

 ```
-CREATE FUNCTION <function_name> AS 'package_to_class' USING <resource_list>;
+CREATE FUNCTION <function_name> AS <package_to_class> USING <resource_list>;
 ```

 **Parameters**